Restaurant promises to improve after mayor's letter - Farmville

 Restaurant promises to improve after mayor’s letter

-Complaints of poor customer service at the local Hardee’s fast food restaurant caught the attention of Farmville’s mayor prompting an exchange of letters and a promise of improvements from the company’s leadership.
+Complaints of poor customer service at the local Hardee’s fast food restaurant caught the attention of Farmville’s mayor, prompting an exchange of letters and a promise of improvements from the company’s leadership.

 “I recently attempted to use the drive-thru and each item I asked for, was told they were out,” Whitus wrote in the letter.
-“Finally, I said it may easier to tell me what you have.
-Another time I attempted and (there was) no credit card machine so cash only and in the COVID environment, not many of us carry cash.”
+“Finally, I said it may be easier to tell me what you have.
+Another time I attempted and (there was) no credit card machine, so cash only, and in the COVID environment, not many of us carry cash.”

 The letter went on to offer resources from the universities to assist with customer service training while stating his appreciation for Hardee’s reopening a location in the town.